SethiAbhinav/HealthHelpAI/README.md

 ## Usage
 - **Register**: Create a new account by providing a username, password, name, date of birth, phone number, and any diseases.
 - **Login**: Access your account using your username and password.
-- **Manage Medications**: Add new medications by filling out a form or uploading an image of your prescription.
+- **Manage Medications**: Add new medications by filling out a form or automate it by uploading an image of your prescription.
-- **Health Queries**: Ask health-related questions based on your medication data.
+- **Health Queries**: Get your health-related questions answered based on your medication and health profile.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.